jonroig/usBabyNames.js/README.md

 [![NPM version][npm-image]][npm-url]
 # New!
-**2016-05-08**: <a href="https://en.wikipedia.org/wiki/D._Richard_Hipp">Richard Hipp</a> (of SQLite fame) was kind enough to write in and suggest swapping "INT" for "INTEGER" in the sqlite3 creation script. <a href="https://www.sqlite.org/lang_createtable.html#rowid">This makes for a much smaller database</a>.
+**2016-05-08**: <a href="https://en.wikipedia.org/wiki/D._Richard_Hipp">Richard Hipp</a> (of SQLite fame) was kind enough to write in and suggest swapping "INTEGER" for "INT" in the sqlite3 creation script. <a href="https://www.sqlite.org/lang_createtable.html#rowid">This makes for a much smaller database</a>.
 Thanks!

-**2016-05-07**: As of May 5th, 2016, the US Social Security Administration has updated their files with 32952 new name entries for the year 2015.
+**2016-05-07**: As of May 5th, 2016, the US Social Security Administration has updated their files with <a href="https://www.ssa.gov/OACT/babynames/index.html">32952 new name entries for the year 2015</a>.
 We have updated both the Sqlite3 database and the corresponding output accordingly.

 # About